 When the above operational mode becomes your routine, you know it’s time to replatform.
 Ecommerce replatforming is a work-intensive, time-consuming, and costly process.
-However, it’s often the only right course of action to achieve further growth.
+However, it’s often the only right action to achieve further growth.

-Signs You Have Outgrown Your Current Ecommerce Platform
+5 Signs You Have Outgrown Your Current Ecommerce Platform

 But you know there’s a point of no return when the issues with your current platform outweigh the fear of replatforming.
 Here are five signs it might be your case.

+Sign 1.
 Difficulties with Supporting Omnichannel Retail

 Yet, legacy ecommerce platforms often have limited omnichannel ecommerce capabilities.
 Because of that, you can face: